fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/c-sharp.md

 ### Constructor

-The Constructor of ExportManager take parameters that contains host and port values.
+The constructor of ExportManager take parameters that contains host and port values.
 These values will be used when connecting to FusionExport Server.

 #### Parameters